Animal Planet filmed Crown Thistle Collies for Discovery Network's DOGS 101!

 1. To preserve the integrity of our breeding lines.

-2. To prevent our remarkable dogs from becoming a part of an indiscriminate backyard breeding program.
+2. To prevent our remarkable dogs from becoming a part of an indiscriminate breeding program.

 Our primary focus for breeding dogs is to to improve the Collie breed and preserve the next generation of our blood lines.
 This provides an outstanding opportunity for families who want a quality, well bred Rough Collie to own and share their lives with as an exceptional family member.